 Georgia allows for no-fault divorces which means that either spouse can file for divorce without having to prove to the court that their spouse did something wrong in accordance with Georgia law.
 No-fault divorce recognizes that a married couple may want to end their marriage because they are incompatible or unhappy without a serious fault being committed by either spouse.
 Some states have completely abandoned fault-based divorce requirements.
 However, Georgia has kept its fault-based grounds for divorce and added a no-fault based ground.

+No-fault divorces are also frequently referred to as “uncontested” or “quick” divorces.
+While this is not entirely an accurate statement, most uncontested divorces, which are usually faster than contested divorces, are also filed on a no-fault basis.
 If you and your spouse are contemplating divorce in Georgia, you need to decide whether to allege that the other spouse is at fault regard to the marriage, or just that there are irreconcilable differences (no-fault).
 Below provides an overview of the difference between fault and no-fault divorce in Georgia.